-- Cut the pork into 1 inch bite-sized pieces and place it in a bowl
+- Cut the pork into 1-inch bite-sized pieces and place it in a large bowl

 Steaming the Pork

-- Using a wok or high walled pan set the bamboo steamer/metal doohickey/criss-crossed wooden chopsticks to the bottom of the pan or wok
+- Using a wok or high-walled large pot set the bamboo steamer, metal trivet, or crisscrossed wooden chopsticks to the bottom of the pan or wok.

-- Add in water til it reaches just below the bottom of the steamer/metal doohickey/criss-crossed wooden chopsticks.
+- Add in water til it reaches just below the bottom of the bamboo steamer, metal trivet, or crisscrossed wooden chopsticks.
 You don't want the water to touch the bottom of your plate during the steaming process.

-- Set the stove to medium-high to high heat, cover your wok or pan with a lid (unless you are using a bamboo steamer - use the bamboo lid instead) and wait approximately 10 minutes for it to get hot and for the steam to build up in the pan.
+- Set the stove to high heat, cover your wok or pan with a lid (unless you are using a bamboo steamer - use the bamboo lid instead), and wait approximately 10 minutes for it to get hot and for the steam to build up in the pan.

-- Once cooked, remove from steamer and add garnishes and serve hot with rice! 🙂
+- Once cooked, remove from steamer and add garnishes and serve hot with white rice! 🙂

 *Nutritional information is calculated using online tools and is an estimate*